You’ve seen cool pictures where someone shows what they’ve made by casting epoxy resin. And you want to do it too.

 Step 3: Use the resin

-What’s the easiest way to use epoxy casting resin?
+What’s the easiest way for a beginner to use epoxy casting resin?

-When it comes to the easiest way to use epoxy, silicone molds for resin are the perfect way to get started.
-Even resin beginners can make something amazing with resin molds!
+Silicone molds for resin are the perfect way to get started.
+Beginners can make something exceptional with resin molds.

 How do you mix epoxy casting resin?

-You will need mixing cups and utensils, safety supplies, and other items specific to your project.
-I’ve got a beginner resin supply checklist you can download to have handy as you’re gathering your things.
+You’ll need mixing cups and utensils, safety supplies, and other items specific to your project.
+This FREE beginner resin supply checklist is yours to download and have handy as you’re gathering your resin supplies.

 What can you make with epoxy casting resin?

-I’m so glad you asked!
-Here are a few projects to get you started.
+Here are a few resin crafts to get you started.

-Looking for a way to turn nature into wearable jewelry?
-Resin can be your secret weapon!
-Learn how to combine wood scraps with resin to turn into wearable pendants and earrings.
+Looking for a way to turn nature into jewelry?
+Resin can be your secret weapon.
+Learn how to combine wood scraps with resin to make pendants.

 Looking for more help with epoxy resin casting?

-It’s why I wrote the book, Resin Fundamentals.
-For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in fifteen years of creating with resin.
+It’s why I wrote the ebook, Resin Fundamentals.
+For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in seventeen years of creating with resin.
 Buy the PDF book now and get a download link to your email in minutes.